Skip to content

 rocky compliance is a static resolver that answers one question: are all classified columns masked wherever policy says they should be?

-It is a thin rollup over the Wave A configuration (classifications + masks) — no warehouse calls, no network round-trips.
-Shipped in engine-v1.16.0 (Wave B).
+It is a thin rollup over the classifications and masks configuration.
+No warehouse calls, no network round-trips.
+Shipped in engine-v1.16.0.

 Terminal window